OSMLatam/OSM-Notes-Ingestion/bin/README.md

 - **`processCheckPlanetNotes.sh`**: Verifies Planet notes processing
 - **`notesCheckVerifier.sh`**: Validates note data integrity

+### `/bin/scripts/`

+Utility scripts for data management and maintenance:

+- **`generateNoteLocationBackup.sh`**: Generates a CSV backup of note locations (note_id, id_country) to speed up subsequent processing runs.
+The script exports all notes with country assignments from the database and creates a compressed ZIP file that can be used as a baseline for faster location processing.

 ### `/bin/cleanupAll.sh`

 Database maintenance script for comprehensive cleanup operations: